GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 ## Running tests in a build step

-If we can use any arbitrary Docker image as the build step, and the source code is available, then we can run unit tests as a build step.
+If you can use any arbitrary Docker image as the build step, and the source code is available, then you can run unit tests as a build step.
 By doing so, you always run the test with the same Docker image.
 You don't have to worry about environment differences on CI systems anymore.